When eligible citizens register to vote, it doesn’t necessarily mean that they will turn out.

 Since 1993, with the passage of the National Voter Registration Act, all U.S. citizens can register to vote when they apply for a driver’s license or services at other governmental agencies.
 Citizens in 37 states are also able to register to vote online, making the process even more convenient.

-More recently, a dozen states have enacted legislation changing voter registration at DMV offices from “opt-in” to “opt-out.”
-When applying for or renewing their driver’s license, you are automatically registered to vote unless you choose not to.
+More recently, more than a dozen states have enacted legislation changing voter registration at DMV offices from “opt-in” to “opt-out.”
+When applying for or renewing a driver’s license, you are automatically registered to vote unless you choose not to.
 Initial research on this approach from Oregon suggests that people who are automatically registered, compared to those already registered, were much younger and geographically reside in areas with a racially diverse population, lower income and lower education levels.

 Of course, eligible citizens fall through the gaps.
 That’s where voter registration groups come in, fanning across the country, pen and paper (or smartphones) in hand, to register new voters.

 As a final measure to encourage voting, citizens in 21 states and the District of Columbia may register at the polls on Election Day.
 Many eligible citizens, however, reside in a state in which they must register at least 29 days before Election Day.